Wheeler, Scheifele and Stafford lead Jets past Blackhawks

 Stafford scored at 2:27 of the third to make it 3-1 and end a 12-game drought.
 Following a turnover by rookie defenseman Gustav Forsling, Stafford took a long pass from Nic Petan, got past the defense and slid a shot under Crawford.

 NOTES: Chicago coach Joel Quenneville said Hossa will probably miss Chicago's next two games and will ''hopefully be ready to come back'' when the Blackhawks face the St. Louis Blues in the Winter Classic at Busch Stadium on Jan.
 2. ...
 Winnipeg D Tyler Myers, out since Nov.
 13 (lower body), missed his 21st game.
-Coach Paul Maurice said Tuesday that Myers would undergo another test this week and ''we'll see when he gets back on the ice from there.''
-Myers, who had offseason hip and knee surgery, was drafted 12th overall in 2008 by Buffalo, then traded to Winnipeg in February 2015 in a deal that sent Evander Kane to the Sabres. ...
+Coach Paul Maurice said Tuesday that Myers would undergo another test this week and ''we'll see when he gets back on the ice from there.'' ...
 Winnipeg's scratches included LW Brandon Tanev, C Andrew Copp and RW Chris Thorburn. ...
 Chicago sat out D's Michal Kempny and Michal Rozsival and RW Jordin Tootoo.

 UP NEXT